kevingoldsmith/kevingoldsmith/README.md

 Most of my repositories are in python and many are for doing ETL on various web APIs.
 The most interesting ones are
-* [etltools](https://github.com/kevingoldsmith/etlutils): an open source libraries with useful toolks for ETL
+* [etltools](https://github.com/kevingoldsmith/etlutils): an open source library (contributions welcome!) with useful tools for ETL
 * [Spotify Extract](https://github.com/kevingoldsmith/spotify-extract): download your recently played tracks
 * [Oura Extract](https://github.com/kevingoldsmith/oura-extract): download your Oura Ring data